jhaskinsjr/nebula/README.md

 command line arguments
 * **/tmp/oroblanco/sum/stats.py.log**: module configuration and the final JSON object
-* **/tmp/oroblanco/sum/0000_regfile.py.log**: dump of the registers of core 0 at the conclusion of the simulation
 * **/tmp/oroblanco/sum/0000_alu.py.log**: instructions that executed
 on core 0 (irrespective of whether they ultimately retire)
 * **/tmp/oroblanco/sum/0000_commit.py.log**: all instructions that